Joint MPP-JD Degree Master in Public Policy + Juris Doctor

-The Public Policy Institute partners with Florida Coastal School of Law to offer a Master in Public Policy - Juris Doctor (MPP-JD) dual degree program that combines your interests and training in public policy with the intensive legal training of a JD program.
+The Public Policy Institute partners with any ABA accredited law school to offer a Master in Public Policy - Juris Doctor (MPP-JD) dual degree program that combines your interests and training in public policy with the intensive legal training of a JD program.

-Applicants to the MPP-JD dual degree program must gain admission to both Jacksonville University and Florida Coastal School of Law.
+Applicants to the MPP-JD dual degree program must gain admission to both Jacksonville University and their respective ABA accredited law school.
 Admission to one program does not guarantee the applicant will be admitted to the other.
 Applications are welcome from students with baccalaureate degrees in any field.

 Students may apply to the dual degree program prior to enrolling in the JD or MPP programs or at any time during their first year in law school or at the Institute.

 The Joint Master in Public Policy (MPP) degree and Juris Doctorate (JD) at Jacksonville University:

 Prepares you for an understanding of law and public policy

 Allows you to take the MPP-JD curriculum at any ABA Accredited Law School

 “As a public sector employee, I have found the JU MPP experience to be highly fulfilling.
 The broad mix of courses arm public sector employees with the tools needed to formulate good, effective policy.
 The insights into the unique characteristics of consolidated government are invaluable, particularly to non-natives.
 Finally, the opportunity to collaborate with employees of other city agencies fosters strong working relationships and a unified city government.”

 Steve McInall, MPP'19 Vice President, Energy and Water Planning, JEA